Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 2.6.1 Launch and On-orbit Verification

-Chandra was launched on-board the Space Shuttle Columbia from the Kennedy Space Center in Florida on 1999-Jul-23 at 12:31:00:04 a.m.
+Chandra was launched on board the Space Shuttle Columbia from the Kennedy Space Center in Florida on 1999-Jul-23 at 12:31:00:04 a.m.
 Eastern Daylight Time (EDT).
 The Observatory was deployed from the Space Shuttle a few hours later at 8:45 a.m.
 EDT.
 Two burns of the IUS (Inertial Upper Stage) took place an hour after Chandra was released.
 A series of five burns of the Integral Propulsion System (IPS) over the period 1999-Jul-24 to 1999-Aug-7 took Chandra to its final orbit.

 Once in final orbit, the Orbital Activation and Checkout (OAC) phase started.
-During this time, all systems were brought on-line and numerous calibrations were performed.
-After the contamination covers on the HRMA were opened, and after a few passages through the radiation belts under this condition, the front-illuminated (FI) ACIS CCDs showed signs of decreased, and spatially-dependent, energy resolution together with increased charge transfer inefficiency (CTI), consistent with radiation damage.
+During this time, all systems were brought online and numerous calibrations were performed.
+After the contamination covers on the HRMA were opened, and after a few passages through the radiation belts under this condition, the front-illuminated (FI) ACIS CCDs showed signs of a spatially-dependent decrease of energy resolution together with increased charge transfer inefficiency (CTI), consistent with radiation damage.
 Steps were successfully taken to prevent further damage (see Chapter 6).
 Due to this situation, and because of uncertainties of the long term stability of the FI chips at that time, additional ACIS calibrations were performed and emphasis was placed on observations requiring the use of the FI CCDs.
 Note that the back-illuminated (BI) CCDs were unaffected, and the situation is now stable in that further degradation has been slowed to match pre-launch expectations.
 See Chapter 6 for further details.
 Normal operations started in 1999-Nov.

 2.6.2 The Ground System